 Student athletes must maintain a 60% in all their subjects.
 If any student athlete falls below a 60% average in any of their classes they will become ineligible and are not allowed to play.
-Academic probation is offered if a student athlete is below the 60% line, but it will be offered to the student athlete only if they have proven to be of good character and are regularly at school.

 2.3 Attendance

 - 2.3.1 Student athletes must be at school and active in their classes in order to be considered eligible for any team.
 Violations in attendance will result in ineligibility.
 Chronic/consistent tardiness and absences exceeding 15 (total) may result in not being chosen for a team/teams. - 2.3.2 Being absent from school and/or chronic/consistent tardiness of any kind during a sports season will constitute the student athlete from not being able to practice with the team, and missed practices will result in a loss of playing time in games and tournaments. - 2.3.3 Suspension of any kind may result in a one year ban from any sports (refer to A.C.A.M.I.S Charter Rules)